Iliad: Fate

-Here, Patroclus alludes to fated death by Hector's hand, and Hector's fated death by Achilles's hand.
-Each accepts the outcome of his life, yet, no one knows if the gods can alter fate.
-The first instance of this doubt occurs in Book XVI.
+Here, Patroclus alludes to his fated death by Hector's hand and to Hector's fated death by Achilles's hand.
+Each accepts the outcome of his life, yet persist regardless.
+However, fate is not always accepted outright.
+The first instance of this doubt occurs in Book 16.
 Seeing Patroclus about to kill Sarpedon, his mortal son, Zeus says:

 About his dilemma, Hera asks Zeus:

-In deciding between losing a son or abiding fate, Zeus, King of the Gods, allows it.
+In deciding between losing a son or abiding fate, Zeus, King of the Gods, must conform to the latter.
 This motif recurs when he considers sparing Hector, whom he loves and respects.
 This time, it is Athena who challenges him:

-Again, Zeus appears capable of altering fate, but does not, deciding instead to abide set outcomes; similarly, fate spares Aeneas, after Apollo convinces the over-matched Trojan to fight Achilles.
+Again, Zeus appears capable of altering fate, but does not, deciding instead to abide by set outcomes.
+Similarly, Fate spares Aeneas after Apollo convinces the overmatched Trojan to fight Achilles.
 Poseidon cautiously speaks:

 Divinely aided, Aeneas escapes the wrath of Achilles and survives the Trojan War.
-Whether or not the gods can alter fate, they do abide it, despite its countering their human allegiances; thus, the mysterious origin of fate is a power beyond the gods.
-Fate implies the primeval, tripartite division of the world that Zeus, Poseidon, and Hades effected in deposing their father, Cronus, for its dominion.
-Zeus took the Air and the Sky, Poseidon the Waters, and Hades the Underworld, the land of the dead—yet they share dominion of the Earth.
-Despite the earthly powers of the Olympic gods, only the Three Fates set the destiny of Man.
+Whether or not the gods can alter fate, they do abide by it, despite its countering their human allegiances.
+The mysterious origin of Fate remains a power beyond both mortals and immortals.